huiyegit/APLC_XLNet/README.md

 Download our preprocessed data for [ERUlex](https) [Wiki10](https:) [AmazonCat](https:) [Wiki500k](https:) [Amazon670k](https:) and save them to `data/`

-### preprocess your custom dataset
+### preprocess the custom dataset
 1. Create `train.csv` and `dev.csv`.
 Reference our preprocessed dataset for the format of the csv file
 2. Create `labels.txt`.
 Labels should be sorted in descending order accoridng to their frequency
-3. Count the largest number of positive labels of one sample in all samples, and assign this value to the hyperparameter `--pos_label`
+3. Count the number of positive labels of one sample, select the largest number in all samples, and assign this value to the hyperparameter `--pos_label`
-4. Add your dataset name into the dictionary `processors` and `output_modes` in the source file `the utils_multi_label.py`
+4. Add the dataset name into the dictionary `processors` and `output_modes` in the source file `the utils_multi_label.py`
-5. Create your bash file and set the hyperparameters in `code/run/`
+5. Create the bash file and set the hyperparameters in `code/run/`

 ## Run the source code
 ### Training and evaluation